Implications of CX Consistency for Researchers – Part 2 – Intra-Channel Consistency

 In this example, the business processes which will yield the highest ROI in terms of driving the customer experience are quote of loan terms (weighted strength of influence 23.9), clearance of exemptions (22.0), explanation of loan terms (20.2), loan application (18.9) and document collection (16.3).

-In a future post, we will look into the concepts of common and special cause variation, and another research methodology designed to identify areas for attention.
+Next, we will look into the concepts of common and special cause variation, and another research methodology designed to identify areas for attention.
 Control charts as just such a tool.